Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice: Experiments

 \textbf{Results.} Figure \ref{fig:minigrid} shows return curves for all methods and environment configurations.
 Return greater than 1 corresponds to reaching the goal (green square) and solving the task successfully and higher returns correspond to fewer steps taken to reach the goal.
-We note that \texttt{MLE} sample efficiency decreases with increase in grid size and all value based methods outperform this baseline.
-We observe that the upper bounds on expected model advantage \texttt{MA Upper Bound L1} and \texttt{MA Upper Bound L2} achieve better sample efficiency than the direct counterparts \texttt{MA L1} and \texttt{MA L2}, which is expected due to the sparser learning signal from the norm of the summation over value differences in the direct computation as opposed to sum of normed value differences in the upper bounds.
+We observe that \texttt{MLE} sample efficiency decreases with increase in grid size (left to right in \cref{fig:minigrid}) and all value based methods outperform this baseline \nmi{on the largest grid size of \texttt{16x16}}.
+We observe that the upper bounds on expected model advantage \texttt{MA Upper Bound L1} and \texttt{MA Upper Bound L2} achieve better sample efficiency than the direct counterparts \texttt{MA L1} and \texttt{MA L2}, which is expected due to the sparser learning signal from the norm of the summation over value differences in the direct computation as opposed to sum of normed value differences in the upper bounds. \nmi{In conclusion, we find that value-aware methods do outperform maximum-likelihood in discrete state settings with increasing number of states. }